thenationofalex/toy-robot/readme.md

 ## Setup

 - _IF using virtualenv be sure to activate it before starting the application e.g: `source env/bin/activate`_
-- Install Python Dependencies via PIP `pip3 install -r requirements.txt`
+- Install the required Python Dependencies via PIP `pip3 install -r requirements.txt`

 ## Instructions and Usage